Research Note Researched

 Legislative Response

-HB 5024 (passed House Apr 8-9, 2026): Prohibits new federal detention centers within 1,500 feet of homes, schools, day care, parks, cemeteries, or places of worship.
-Wouldn’t close Broadview but would block new siting.
+HB 5024 (passed House Apr 8, 72-35-2; full Senate passed it party-line in the early hours of June 1, 2026 — now on Pritzker’s desk, unsigned as of June 2): Prohibits new federal detention centers within 1,500 feet of homes, apartments, schools, day care, parks, forest preserves, public housing, cemeteries, or places of worship.
+Not retroactive — wouldn’t close Broadview but would block new siting.
+Senate sponsor Sen. Kimberly Lightford represents parts of Broadview.
+See il-statewide-hb5024-detention-location-ban.

 Budget-Distressed Counties Blocked from Cooperating